 Hashimoto, the author of this incredibly inflammatory quote, is being accused of whitewashing history.
 Here’s what I see: rather than simply whitewashing history, he is speaking what he needs to be true in order to continue to justify his current course of action and his belief system.

 I don’t think we humans have an easy time of holding two very much contradictory opinions at the same time.
 If one of our primary opinions is “I’m essentially a good person” then evidence of lack of goodness needs to be adjusted to fit the primary filter.
-So if Mayor Hashimoto wants to hold to the larger truth that the Japanese aggression leading to the second world war was justified and necessary, then results springing from that just war need to be explained in light of the larger truth.
+So if Mayor Hashimoto wants to hold to the larger truth that the Japanese aggression, and the need for Japanese sex slaves, that led to the second world war was justified and necessary, then results springing from that just war need to be explained in light of the larger truth.
 That’s what we humans do.

 The Nature of Truth